mikhail-tsennykh/MvcCheckBoxList/README.md

                                                      // they will be merged with other tags and applied to checkbox and its label

+###POSTing selected values back to the controller

-##To POST selected values back to the controller, it should accept a string array with the same name as CheckBoxList control name:
+To POST selected values back to the controller, it should accept a string array with the same name as CheckBoxList control name.

-// Given we have a view model that looks like this:
+Given we have a view model that looks like this:

     public class QuotationListViewModel {
       public IList<Test> AvailableTests { get; set; }
       public IList<Test> SelectedTests { get; set; }
       public QuotationSearch QuotationSearch { get; set; }
     }

-// And implements similar class
+And implements similar class:

     public class QuotationSearch {
       // this array will be used to POST values from the form to the controller public string[] Tests { get; set; }
     }

-// And you create checkbox list like that:
+And you create checkbox list like that:

     @Html.CheckBoxListFor(x => x.QuotationSearch.Tests,    // each checkbox's html 'name' property will be
                                                            // named 'Quotation.Tests'
                           x => x.AvailableTests,